 Film Review: J'accuse (1938)

-Like in the first film, Gance wore his convictions on his sleeve.
-But his passion this time wasn’t matched by adequate display of talent.
-1938 version had serious conceptual issues and was in many ways rough around the edges.
-The best segment is the very beginning, when we are introduced to life in the trenches and futility of war; Gance, however, compromises his vision by having newly shot scenes mixed with stock footage and the material he had made twenty years later.
-That combination make J’accuse look even more artificial.
-The relationship between Diaz and Edith, which was cornerstone of the first film, is mere afterthought in this film, and melodramatic subplot featuring Helene completely undeveloped, just like Diaz’s peace-creating wonder weapon.
-Victor Francen plays guilt-burdened and deeply frustrated protagonist with great passion, but his performance at times strays into overacting.
-Gance could have been aware that the new film might not be as powerful as the first one, so he tries to repeat one of his most memorable scene – macabre “March of the Dead” - near the end.
-The scene, in which, again real Great War veterans, many of them being disfigured, appear as ghosts, doesn’t have the same impact because it is overlong and has too much pathos, while the repetitive scenes of public reacting to resurrected soldiers by mass panic make J’accuse longer than it should have been.
+J’accuse was released in cinemas at the time of the Munich Agreement and in many ways reflected the general public sentiment in France and other Western countries that supported it.
+As in the first film, Gance wore his convictions on his sleeve.
+But his passion this time was not matched by an adequate display of talent.
+The 1938 version had serious conceptual issues and was in many ways rough around the edges.
+The best segment is the very beginning, when we are introduced to life in the trenches and the futility of war; Gance, however, compromises his vision by having newly shot scenes mixed with stock footage and material he had made twenty years earlier.
+That combination makes J’accuse look even more artificial.
+The relationship between Diaz and Edith, which was the cornerstone of the first film, is a mere afterthought in this one, and the melodramatic subplot featuring Helene is completely undeveloped, as is Diaz’s peace-creating wonder weapon.
+Victor Francen plays the guilt-burdened and deeply frustrated protagonist with great passion, but his performance at times strays into overacting.

-Gance’s film later suffered because of being made at the worst possible time and trying to its finish its dark and depressive story on a positive note.
-In the original version, released in 1938, ghost soldiers succeeded in their mission, stopped the next world war and inspired governments to embrace universal disarmament and world peace.
-This fairytale corresponded not only with Gance’s views, but also with views of millions all over Europe who didn’t want to go to trenches again.
+Gance’s film later suffered from being made at the worst possible time and trying to finish its dark and depressive story on a positive note.
+In the original version, released in 1938, the ghost soldiers succeeded in their mission, stopped the next world war and inspired governments to embrace universal disarmament and world peace.
+This fairytale corresponded not only with Gance’s views, but also with the views of millions all over Europe who did not want to go to the trenches again.
 A year later, war nevertheless came and France was quickly overrun and, like most of the continent, occupied by Nazi Germany.
-After the war France’s failure to defend itself was often blamed on the pacifist and anti-war sentiments espoused by the film.
-Because of that Gance had to use another version with somewhat bleaker ending that better corresponded with events of 1940s.
-Regardless of which version of 1938 film you prefer and despite many of its flaws, it is difficult not to conclude that Gance’s heart was ultimately at the right place.
+After the war, France’s failure to defend itself was often blamed on the pacifist and anti-war sentiments espoused by the film.
+Because of that, Gance had to use another version with a somewhat bleaker ending that better corresponded with the events of the 1940s.

 RATING: 5/10 (++)